BOC Aviation, IndiGo ink aircraft purchase-and-leaseback pacts

-New Delhi, March 1 (IANS) Global aircraft leasing company BOC Aviation on Monday said it has signed a purchase-and-leaseback agreements with InterGlobe Aviation for eight new Airbus A320NEO aircraft.
+New Delhi: Global aircraft leasing company BOC Aviation on Monday said it has signed a purchase-and-leaseback agreements with InterGlobe Aviation for eight new Airbus A320NEO aircraft.

 Accordingly, these aircraft will be powered by 'CFM Leap' engines and are scheduled to be delivered in the second half of 2021.